Sensory Room Ideas & Equipment for Autism (Home Guide 2025)

 Movement & Deep Pressure

-Vestibular (movement) and proprioceptive (muscle/joint) input help regulate energy and body awareness.
+Vestibular (movement) and proprioceptive (muscle and joint) input help regulate energy and body awareness.

 SetupWhat's InsideNotes